pranathi000/RLHF/README.md

 A system that tests whether an AI agent *actually did* the right thing — not whether it *said* it did.
 Most agent projects build an agent and hope it works.
 This project builds the testing environment first, then plugs agents into it and measures them with a strict 3-layer verifier.

 ## Why I Built the Environment Before Any Agent
 If tools are standalone functions, they don't share state — Tool A has no idea what Tool B did.
 That can't catch real bugs, because in a real enterprise system, actions have consequences that persist: if a refund is processed, the order status must actually change to "refunded," and stay that way.
 So I built a `CustomerSupportEnvironment` class first — orders database, inventory, tickets, and an action log — all sharing one `self.state`, and tested it manually before any agent touched it.
-This mirrors how Deccan AI's real STARK product works: the environment is validated independently before it's used to evaluate a model.

 ## The 5 Tools
 `lookup_order`, `check_refund_policy`, `process_refund`, `check_inventory`, `escalate_to_human` — all built as methods of the environment (not standalone functions), so they share state and can see what other tools already did.